 Lisbon’s public bicycle sharing system is a fun way to travel around and explore the city.
 Use it to get to local attractions, or to ride along the riverfront.

 Lisbon currently has 60 kilometres / 41 miles of cycle routes and shared paths, and is expected to increase the network up to 150 kilometres / 93 miles.
 The e-bikes can help with hills.

-The bike sharing system was unleashed in the modern part of the city – the riverside Parque das Nações -, and has gradually been covering other parts of Lisbon.
+The bike share system was unleashed in the modern part of the city – the riverside Parque das Nações -, and has gradually been covering other parts of Lisbon.
 Hire bikes are now appearing in neighbourhoods such as the Baixa and Lisbon Plateau, as well as the riverfront.

-Getting started is very easy.
+Getting started with Gira is very easy.
 Use your smartphone to grab a bike, ride it wherever you want, and then return it to any docking station.
 Here’s a step by step guide: